Rutgers chancellor resigns

 University Chancellor Debasish Dutta will stay on as a distinguished faculty member

-In a University-wide email sent this afternoon, Rutgers—New Brunswick Chancellor Debasish Dutta announced he will be resigning from his position and transitioning to a faculty role as a distinguished professor.
+In a University-wide email sent earlier this year, Rutgers—New Brunswick Chancellor Debasish Dutta announced he is resigning from his position and transitioning to a faculty role as a distinguished professor.

 Dutta said that serving as chancellor had been rewarding but that his vision going forward differed from that of the University.